mohragk/Shifter_Handbrake_DIY/README.md

 ```c++
 <N,0000>
 ```
-The '<' denotes the beginning of a command.
+- '<' denotes the beginning of a command.
-'N' is the name of the command and must be unique for each slider/knob/button.
+- 'N' is the name of the command and must be unique for each slider/knob/button.
-',' denotes the beginning of a value.
+- ',' denotes the beginning of a value.
 Values can be any unsigned integer and should be ideally within the range 0 to 1023.
-'>' denotes the end of a command.
+- '>' denotes the end of a command.

 Commands that are send form the board to the GUI have the following protocol:
 ```c++